The French system of taxation can be characterised by its complexity, high marginal rates and high administrative costs.

-There is actually a progressive form of income tax, and EU expats of retirement age escape the payment of social security contributions on their pensions.
+There is very a progressive form of income tax, and EU expats of retirement age escape the payment of social security contributions on their pensions.

 Local rates are generally more favourable than in many other countries, and there are lower levels of taxation on property rental profits, an important source of income for many international residents.

-Despite the existence of a tax on wealth, and the alarmist stories that appear from time to time in the international press about this subject, you need to be a euro millionnaire in France to pay any wealth tax.
+Despite the existence of a tax on wealth, and the alarmist stories that appear from time to time in the international press about this subject, you need to be a Euro millionaire in France to pay any wealth tax.

-Neither are inheritance taxes as onerous as professonal tax advisors would sometimes like you to believe, but it would be churlish to say their dire warnings were driven by any commercial motive!
+Neither are inheritance taxes as onerous as professional tax advisors would sometimes like you to believe, but it would be churlish to say their dire warnings were driven by any commercial motive!

 That having been said, France is not the most fiscally attractive destination of choice if you want to work, or to set up a business.